laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 ```shell
 java -version
 ```
-6. If the version is the 18.0.1 or later, the installation has been successful!
+6. If the version is the 18.0.1 or later, the installation has been successful

 If something went wrong with the installation try again this or another method at [this link][javalinux-link].